Showing category "Amazing Licks" (Show all posts)

 Scroll down to see the tabs

 This lick is inspired heavily by one of Paul Gilbert's favorite speed picking licks.
 It's the old four-notes-up-and-down-much-harder-than-you-think-lick that I've taken across the strings while creating an uneven 3/8 feeling.
-It's an excellent alternate picking exercise since you get to perform the string shift with both and upstroke and a downstroke.
-Practice playing the first two bars over and over again before you move on to the third. ...
+It's an excellent alternate picking exercise since you get to perform the string shift with both and upstroke and a down stroke.
+Practice playing the first two bars over and over again before you move on to the third....

 Continue reading ...